A Complete 5-Day Meal Plan to Keep Blood Glucose Under Control

 Mix soy sauce, lime juice, chili powder, and oil in a large bowl and whisk.
 Put two tablespoons of the marinade aside.
 Then, add the chicken tenders to the remaining marinade and mix it well.
 Marinate in the fridge for 20 to 60 minutes.

-In the meantime, blend the scallions, cilantro, reserved marinade, and the sesame seeds in a food processor until you get a smooth texture.
-Discard the marinade once you’ve removed the chicken, and place them on a preheated grill to medium heat.
+In the meantime, blend the scallions, cilantro, reserved marinade, and the sesame seeds in a food processor until there’s a smooth texture.
+Discard the marinade once removing the chicken, and place them on a preheated grill to medium heat.

 Cook for 2 minutes per side, or until no pink is left in the middle.
 Serve with the cilantro pesto.